WilliamUW/ScalingEthereum2024/README.md

 <img src="./docs/Nectar.jpg" alt="Nectar Finance Logo" width="200" />

+## DEMO

+We are live here : https://nectarfinance.vercel.app/

 ## Overview
 Nectar Finance is an innovative lending platform developed on the Morph Testnet using Scaffold ETH.
 Our platform leverages NFTs as collateral, including the integration of partial real-world assets (RWAs) through signed agreements.
 This unique feature bridges the gap between digital and tangible assets, offering secure financing options and improved liquidity.